micene09/scarlett/docs/api/class.md

 Every option will be accessible/updatable using the public **options** property, an instance of [RestClientBuilder](#RestClientBuilder) class.

-You can also override every options providing a `IRequestOptions` object as last parameter to the request method:
+You can also override an options object as last parameter to the request method:

 ```typescript
 const response = await client.get<any>("/controller", { responseType: "json" })